Justice-Through-Code/fall_2020/lessons/21_advanced_git/advanced_git_lesson.md

 $ git pull
 ```

+## Sidebar: A quick note on terms
+The convention in Git is to call the copy of the code on your own computer the `local` version (or, more precisely, `branch`) and the remote point the `master`.

+There has been [substantial debate](https://mail.gnome.org/archives/desktop-devel-list/2019-May/msg00066.html) about whether this use of the word master in this context is derived from the context of slavery or not.
+In light of this, [GitHub](https://www.bbc.com/news/technology-53050955) has pledged to replace the term master in upcoming releases of Git.

+If you would like to change the name of your primary branch away from the term master in the meantime, [here](https://dev.to/damcosset/replacing-master-in-git-2jim) are some straightforward instructions for doing so.

 In the challenge exercise, we are going to review how to handle merge conflicts.
 There are lots of helpful resources online that cover this topic.
 Here are just a few:

 - [an example that includes how to create a merge conflict](https://www.atlassian.com/git/tutorials/using-branches/merge-conflictsEE)